Sentiment Drift Analysis: Monitoring Brand Perception in AI Answers

 Technical Implementation: Do not rely on a single “Who is [Brand]?” prompt.
 To capture a true cross-section of latent sentiment, use Prompt Permutations with varying temperatures.

-Engineering Note: Ensure API calls use a moderately high temperature setting (e.g., 0.7) across multiple iterations to explore the model’s probability distribution.
+Engineering Note: Run API calls with a moderately high temperature setting (e.g., 0.7) across multiple iterations to explore the model’s probability distribution.
 We need to capture the varied ways the model might describe the brand, not just its most likely path.

 Stage 2: The Analysis Engine (Sentiment Scoring)